I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my

-Public execution had always been a way for those in power to impress upon those without power about the importance of obeying the law and not engaging in plots to overthrow rulers.
-Such events in Western Europe and North America were always well attended and, let’s not kid ourselves, they would likely draw large crowds if held today.
+Public executions in Western Europe and North America were always well attended and, let’s not kid ourselves, they would likely draw large crowds if held today.
 The number of websites offering videos of Islamic State beheadings suggests there is a public appetite for such grisly spectacles.

 Rainey Bethea was convicted of the rape and murder of a 70-year-old woman, Lischia Edwards.
 Bethea was Black; Edwards was white.
 He had a history of petty crimes and trouble with alcohol, and he was well acquainted with prison cells.

 During his attack on Ms. Edwards and his theft of some of her jewellery, he left behind plenty of fingerprints and a prison ring.
 Once captured, Bethea confessed and was charged with rape.
 At his trial, he entered a guilty plea, and 18 days after the crime he received a death sentence.